dalibo/emaj/docs/en/upgrade.rst

 .. caution::

    Starting from version 2.2.0, E-Maj no longer supports PostgreSQL versions prior 9.2.
 Starting from version 3.0.0, E-Maj no longer supports PostgreSQL versions prior 9.5.
+Starting from version 4.2.0, E-Maj no longer supports PostgreSQL versions prior 11.
 If an older PostgreSQL version is used, it must be updated **before** migrating E-Maj to a higher version.

 .. _uninstall_reinstall: